maxoux53/petit-bazar/README.md

 ## License information

+## Contribution and credit

+This project is developed by [Constant B.](https://github.com/Zencaaw/) and [Max N.](https://github.com/maxoux53/) as part of the 'Programmation orientée objet avancée' (Advanced Object-Oriented Programming) course (IG252).
+The project name is inspired by Tisdo's illustrious [Grand Bazar](https://github.com/Tisdax/grand-bazar).

+## License

 *This project is licensed under the GNU GPL v3.
 For more details, please refer to the [LICENSE](LICENSE) file.*